antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-standard2-rtw.md

 ## For the impatient: TL;DR

-* **.NET Standard is for sharing code**. .NET Standard is a set of APIs that all .NET platforms have to implement.
-This unifies the .NET implementation and prevents future fragmentation.
+* **.NET Standard is for sharing code**. .NET Standard is a set of APIs that all .NET implementations have to provide.
+This unifies the .NET implementations and prevents future fragmentation.
 It replaces Portable Class Libraries (PCLs) as the tool for building .NET libraries that work everywhere.
 * **Much bigger API Surface**: We have more than doubled the set of available APIs from **13k** in [.NET Standard 1.6][ns16] to **32k** in [.NET Standard 2.0][ns20].
-  Most of the added APIs are .NET Framework APIs.
+  Most of them are existing .NET Framework APIs.
 These additions make it much easier to port existing code to .NET Standard, and, by extension, to any .NET implementation of .NET Standard, such as .NET Core 2.0 and the upcoming version of UWP.
 * **.NET Framework compatibility mode**: The vast majority of NuGet packages are currently still targeting .NET Framework.
 Many projects are currently blocked from moving to .NET Standard because not all their dependencies are targeting .NET Standard yet.
 That's why we added a compatibility mode that allows .NET Standard projects to depend on .NET Framework libraries as if they were compiled for .NET Standard.
 Of course, this may not work in all cases (for instance, if the .NET Framework binaries uses WPF), but we found that [70% of all NuGet packages on nuget.org are API compatible][nsnuget] with .NET Standard 2.0, so in practice it unblocks many projects.
 * **Broad platform support**. .NET Standard 2.0 is [supported on the following platforms][nsversions]: